The Birgitta Sintring Foundation

 The scholarships are for young scientists affiliated with the Department of Ecology and Genetics (IEG).
 In this context young scientists are defined as career stages from the start of PhD studies up to 7 years after PhD degree (career breaks, e.g., for child care and sick leaves, can be deducted from the total time).
 Affiliation is defined as currently employed at IEG or invited by a hosted/supervisor current employed at IEG.

-PhD students who apply should include a letter of support from their supervisor stating weather the proposed project is part of the current ISP or if a break in the studies is planned for the proposed project.
+PhD students who apply should include a letter of support from their supervisor stating whether the proposed project is part of the current ISP or if a break in the studies is planned for the proposed project.

 How to apply?